northwesternmutual/ai-challenge/README.md

 * **Microservice Architecture:** The AI Challenge framework conforms to a microservice architecture.
 As a result, each component can be deployed, swapped, maintained, implemented, tested, and scaled independently.
 * **Component-Based:** This framework is composed of three primary components.
 While each is needed to utilize all the benefits of AI Challenge, they can be used independently as they each offer a unique set of functionality.
 Based on how you implement the framework for your application specific needs, you may choose to swap out or modify each component as needed.
-* **Dockerized:** Each component of the framework contains a [Dockerfile](https://docs.docker.com/engine/reference/builder/) which will create a Docker container for that component.
-Docker Compose is used to run this multi-container framework.
+* **Containerized:** Each component of the framework contains a [Dockerfile](https://docs.docker.com/engine/reference/builder/) which will create a Docker container for that component.
 * **Production Ready:** This framework is ready to be deployed out of the box with either Kubernetes or Docker-Compose.

 ## Table of Contents